Advanced Uses of Digital Technologies in Structural Engineering

 Snip from Revit showing plan view of point cloud and location of structural bored piers located from data contained within point cloud

 Snip from Revit showing point cloud and base structure.

 Allowing accurate modelling of footing levels and locations of structural steel to suit ground conditions.
 Bored piers/footings have been located just below ground level to allow the steel frame to be removed at a later date and bored piers/footings to be covered leaving the heritage listed site visually untouched.

-Contact Simon Kochanek and Jim Lehman for further information.
+Contact Simon Kochanek for further information.